-18.1 Number of adult materials loaned
+18.1 Circulation of Adult physical material

 Report the total annual circulation, including renewals, of all adult materials (age 19 or older) in all formats borrowed from your library by authorized patrons.
 Include circulation counts from all service outlets (main library, branches, and bookmobile).
 Include: Interlibrary loans borrowed from other libraries, bulk loan materials, and reciprocal borrowing transactions.
 Exclude: Interlibrary loans to another library.